jan-bogaerts/mark/src/generated/mdc_double_compress.md

 The results-view-tab component displays transformer results for a specific text fragment.
 It uses the monaco editor npm package to display results in various formats.
 The editor adjusts to the component's size.
 When loaded, the component retrieves text from the result-cache and applies theme settings.
 The cache is monitored for changes, and text is displayed accordingly.
 User changes are saved to the cache.
 The monaco editor's events are monitored for selection changes.
 A results-view-context-menu component is placed on top of the editor, which updates the key and displays text when the selected fragment changes.
 # MarkdownCode > components > toolbar > home > edit section
 The edit-section component has actions for clipboard and selected data.
 Buttons use icons instead of text.
 Supported actions include cut, copy, paste, delete, select all, and clear selection.
 To check if the clipboard contains text data, use the clipboard imported from electron and call `clipboard.has('text/plain')` when the component is loaded or when the ipcRenderer emits the 'focused' event.
-# MarkdownCode > services > project service
-The project service manages text fragments in a project globally.
-It tracks loaded fragments, stores content and project filename.
-It provides functions to delete, add, mark as out of date, and retrieve fragments.
-It also handles user configurations and uses events for various actions.
 # MarkdownCode > components > body
 - The application uses the body component and the Split component from the @geoffcox/react-splitter library.
 - The body component is filled with a Split component, with initial and minimum sizes set for the primary and secondary splits.